BrandiATMuhkuh/brandiatmuhkuh.github.com/source/index.markdown

 Currently, I’m a PhD student in Human Robot Interaction (HRI) at the Human Interface Technology Laboratory New Zealand (HITLabNZ), which is part of the university of Canterbury.
 I’m also a full stack developer, android developer, prototyping enthusiast, User Experience Designer, entrepreneur and design thinking tutor.
 In short, I’m involved in anything that is in hardware or software.

 In other words, I do what I love :D

+<iframe src="https://drive.google.com/file/d/0BydzO1mEr3HlWnl5TW1ieF8wMmc/preview" width="640" height="480"></iframe>
+If you don't want to read through all my projects, just have a look at this portrait the ORF (Austrian BBC) made about me.
 </section>

 <section class="card">